jaeyeong951/toynews/README.md

 # Toy News

+### This is an Android Application provides news from various countries and sources.

+### It is made to be used as an example to build modern android application.

 ---

-This is Android Application provides news from various countries.

-It is made for improving android development skills

-e.g. **MVVM architecture pattern, DI with Hilt, RxJava, Retrofit, Repository Pattern, Navigation Component, Single Activity, Motion Layout and Kotlin**
+## Keywords
+- MVVM architecture pattern
+- DI with Hilt
+- RxJava
+- Retrofit
+- Repository Pattern
+- Navigation Component
+- Single Activity
+- Motion Layout
+- and Kotlin

 ![](https://media.giphy.com/media/jtnmaMxTYgLftrXk3T/giphy.gif)